 Musical Activities - e.
-Composition: Charanga Musical School response for Upper KS2 Year 5/ ages 9-10 Teaching Overview Y5 ages 9-10 What the teacher will do (refer to Activity Manual and lesson documentation/plans) Learning Overview Y5 ages 9-10 What the children will learn (refer to Activity Manual and Lesson documentation / plans) Five Expected Musical Learning Outcomes Y5 ages 9-10.
+Composition: Charanga Musical School response for Upper KS2 Year 6/ages 10-11 Teaching Overview Y6 ages 10-11 What the teacher will do (refer to Activity Manual and lesson documentation/plans) Learning Overview Y6 ages 10-11 What the children will learn (refer to Activity Manual and Lesson documentation / plans) Five Expected Musical Learning Outcomes Y6 ages 10-11.
 These outcomes lead to the End of KS Expectations (see Assessment).
 Children will demonstrate their learning as they work towards them.
-Know and understand that composition is creating your own melody within given boundaries.
+Understand with greater depth that composition is creating your own melody within given boundaries.
 It can be notated or recorded in some way.
 Create a safe learning environment that gives the children confidence in using their voices and musical instruments.
-Continue experimenting as composers.
-Remind the children of the boundaries to support them the selected notes on the composing activity.
+Experiment as composers.
+Remind the children of the boundaries to support them - the selected notes on the composing activity.
 It may be easier to start with two notes, then three notes etc and build up to the full number suggested.
 Continue to create your own more complex tunes and melodies within the context of the song that is being learnt and do this with understanding as part of a group or with your whole class.
 Listen to each idea and talk/discuss it.
-Continue to create your own more complex tunes and melodies within the context of the song that is being learnt and do this with understanding as part of a group or with your whole class.
-Continue with a differentiated approach, composing using two notes, increasing to three notes and beyond if required.
-Record the composition in any way that is appropriate - using graphic/pictorial notation, using ICT, video or with formal notation.
-Musically demonstrate increased understanding and use of the interrelated dimensions of music as appropriate within this context.
-Begin to recognise and musically demonstrate awareness of a link between shape and pitch using graphic notations.
+Confidently create your own melodies within the context of the song that is being learnt.
+Move beyond composing using two notes, increasing to three notes then five if appropriate.
+Use voice, sounds, technology and instruments in creative ways.
+Record the composition in any way appropriate.
+Notate music in different ways, using graphic/pictorial notation, video, ICT or with formal notation if appropriate.
+Continue to musically demonstrate an understanding and use of the interrelated dimensions of music as appropriate.
+Recognise and musically and/or verbally demonstrate awareness of a link between shape and pitch using notations if appropriate.
 Compose a section of music that can be added to a performance of a song.
-Create your own more complex melodies within the context of the song that is being learnt.
+Confidently create your own melodies within the context of the song that is being learnt and do this with deeper understanding.
 Move beyond composing using two notes, increasing to three notes then five if appropriate.
 Use voice, sounds, technology and instruments in creative ways.
 Record the composition in any way appropriate.
 Continue to musically demonstrate an understanding and use of the interrelated dimensions of music as appropriate.
 Recognise and musically and/or verbally demonstrate awareness of a link between shape and pitch using notations if appropriate.
-(See 'End of Key Stage Expectations' document.)
+(See 'End of Key Stage Expectations' documents.)

-Overview of Expected Learning Outcomes in Year 5: 3.
+Overview of Expected Learning Outcomes in Year 6: 3.
 Perform/Share

-Strand of Musical Learning National Curriculum Expectations for all pupils Charanga Response for Y5 KS2/ages 9-10 Expectations for the end of Upper KS2 Charanga Response to assessing end of Upper KS2 Expectations Perform/Share Perform, understand and explore how music is created, produced and communicated.
+Strand of Musical Learning National Curriculum Expectations for all pupils Charanga Response for Y6 KS2/ages 10-11 Expectations for the end of Upper KS2 Charanga Response to assessing end of Upper KS2 Expectations Perform/Share Perform, understand and explore how music is created, produced and communicated.
 Have the opportunity to progress to the next level of musical excellence.
-Perform together in an ensemble/band with ease and confidence.
+Perform together in an ensemble/band with ease, confidence and knowledge of your audience.
 Children will be taught to: • Play and perform in solo and ensemble contexts, using their voices and playing musical instruments with increasing accuracy, fluency, control and expression.
 See 'End of Key Stage Expectations' document in the Assessment Framework.

-Specific Teaching/Learning and Outcomes for Year 5: Perform/Share
+Specific Teaching/Learning and Outcomes for Year 6: Perform/Share